 What to do if you encounter abuse of any kind: under California law, if anyone has reasonable suspicion of any type of abuse it must be reported to the appropriate agency.

 All Palomar staff is trained by American Red Cross to be certified in First Aid/CPR/AED.
 We have an AED located at the office as well as a payphone to call 911.
-The closest emergency medical assistance is the Palomar Fire Department this is eight minutes from camp.
+The closest emergency medical assistance is the Palomar Fire Department eight minutes from camp.

 With our Palomar-run programs, all camper medications are kept in a locked container and each distribution is recorded.